DesignUpdated Feb 15, 202613 min read

 What Is Inkscape?

 Inkscape is a completely free, open-source vector graphics editor.
 It's the tool I recommend to every designer who's just starting out and can't afford Adobe's prices.
 Yes, it's free.
 Yes, it's powerful.
 No, it's not as polished as Adobe Illustrator—but it will handle 90% of your freelance design projects without costing you a penny.
+PCMag calls it 'the best free vector graphics editor available' and it's been downloaded over 100 million times since its first release.

 Key Features: